Nasdanika/site/src/site/markdown/roadmap/human-as-a-service.md

 builder.buildAndDeploy(artifact source repo URL).then(notify requestor);
 ```

-Such code may initially send an e-mail message to a build engineer or a distribution list and then ``builder`` may initiate a build on a build server.
+Such code may initially send an e-mail message to a build engineer or a distribution list.
+Once build and deploy is automated ``builder`` will initiate a build on a build server without having to change the code
+above.